 Head of the Unit

 Vittorio Morandi, Head of the Bologna Unit since September 2015, joined CNR-IMM Bologna in 1999.
 He graduated and obtained the PhD in Physics at University of Bologna in 2003 and his research activities concern the development of advanced electron microscopy characterization techniques, with a particular focus on SEM and STEM at low and at high energy, the structural characterization of nano-scale materials, in particular low-dimensional carbon allotropes, and synthesis, characterization and technological processing and integration of graphene and graphene-based materials.
-He authored more than 100 papers with more than 2500 citations and H-index 22 (source Google Scholar).
+He authored more than 100 papers with about 3000 citations and H-index 26 (source Google Scholar).
 He has participated to about 40 international conferences with oral and invited presentations (for more information see the personal page).

 Skype ID: toiototo